simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-15-angular-change-detection-onpush-or-not.md

 Click on the mark buttons to see how the `OnPush` strategy behaves.

-## How big is the impact of Angular Its OnPush Change Detection strategy?
+## How big is the impact of ChangeDetection.OnPush in Angular?

 The impact of `OnPush` should be considered big, especially when there are a lot of components that need to be rendered.
 We can decrease the number of components that should be rendered significantly, by using the `OnPush` strategy.